Breaking News | Tinubu commiserates with Kwankwaso over father’s death

 Tinubu, however, said that it was necessary to thank Almighty Allah that the elder Kwankwaso lived to an advanced age, served his people, Nigeria and humanity meritoriously.

-“His passing is no doubt a huge loss to Madobi, Kano State and indeed Nigeria,” he said.
+“His passing is no doubt a huge loss to Madobi, Kano State and indeed Nigeria.”

 Comments